-PROJECT MANAGER in writing of any deviations in the shop drawings from the requirements of the contract documents.
+AND/OR PROJECT MANAGER in writing of any deviations in the shop drawings from the requirements of the contract documents.

-- c.
-By approving and submitting shop drawings, the Contractor certifies that he has determined and verified all field measurements and obstructions, field construction criteria, materials, catalog numbers and similar data, that he has checked and coordinated each shop drawing with the requirements of the work and of the contract documents and that all equipment fits within designated spaces. - 2.
-Samples: Submit samples of materials which accurately represent if not identical to the materials to be used.
+2. Samples: Submit samples of materials which accurately represent if not identical to the materials to be used.
 Where samples are specified to demonstrate method of installation, furnish all materials, labor, ingredients and tools.
 Samples shall also be furnished when materials are proposed as substitutions for those specified.
-Materials used in the work shall be identical to samples that have been approved by the WHFD AND/OR PROJECT MANAGER. - 3.
-Certificates of conformance or compliance: - a.
+Materials used in the work shall be identical to samples that have been approved by the WHFD AND/OR PROJECT MANAGER.

+3. Certificates of conformance or compliance:

+a.
 Submit certification from the manufacturer attesting that materials and equipment to be furnished for this project comply with the requirements of this specification and of the reference publications.
 Preprinted certifications will not be acceptable; certifications shall be in the original.
 The certification shall not contain statements that could be interpreted to imply that the product does not meet all requirements specified, such as "as good as", "achieve the same end use and result as materials formulated in accordance with the referenced publication", "equal or exceed the service and performance of the specified material".
-The certification shall simply state that the product conforms to the requirements specified. - b.
-Standards compliance: When materials or equipment are specified to conform to the standards of organizations such as the American National Standards Institute (ANSI), Air Conditioning and Refrigeration Institute (ARI), Air Movement and Control Association (AMCA), American Society for Testing and Materials (ASTM), Factory Mutual Engineering and
+The certification shall simply state that the product conforms to the requirements specified.

+b.
+Standards compliance: When materials or equipment are specified to conform to the standards of organizations such as the American National Standards Institute (ANSI), Air Conditioning and Refrigeration Institute (ARI), Air Movement and Control Association (AMCA), American Society for Testing and Materials (ASTM), Factory Mutual Engineering and Research Corporation (FMERC or FM), National Electrical Manufacturers

-Research Corporation (FMERC or FM), National Electrical Manufacturers Association (NEMA), National Fire Protection Association (NFPA), and Underwriters Laboratories (UL), proof of such conformance shall be submitted to the WHFD AND/OR PROJECT MANAGER for approval.
+Association (NEMA), National Fire Protection Association (NFPA), and Underwriters Laboratories (UL), proof of such conformance shall be submitted to the WHFD AND/OR PROJECT MANAGER for approval.
 If an organization uses a label or listing to indicate compliance with a particular standard, the label or listing will be acceptable evidence, unless otherwise specified in the individual sections.
 In lieu of the label or listing, the Contractor may submit a certificate from an independent testing organization, which is competent to perform acceptable test and is approved by the WHFD AND/OR PROJECT MANAGER.
 The certificate shall state that the item has been tested in accordance with the specified organization's test methods and that the item conforms to the specified organization's standard.
 For materials and equipment whose compliance with organizational standards of specifications is not regulated by an organization using its own listing or label as proof of compliance, a certificate of compliance from the manufacturer shall be submitted for approval.
 The certificate shall identify the manufacturer, the product and the referenced standard and shall simply state that the manufacturer certifies that the product conforms to all requirements of the project specification and of the referenced standards listed.